-- The state budget provides a framework and funding for public systems and services.
-Dollars provided through the budget can help policy ideas move from concept to reality. - But the state budget reflects more than dollars and cents.
+- The state budget provides a framework and funding for public services and systems.
+Dollars provided through the budget can help move policy ideas from concept to reality. - But the state budget is about more than dollars and cents.
 At a fundamental level, the budget expresses our values and priorities as a state. - State budget choices affect all Californians from the quality of our schools and highways, to the cost of a college education, to working families' access to affordable child care and health care.